a group of last year's 21 plus students in Wolfson's combination room

 • Work and study balance at Cambridge

-The Residential Programme is in-person and will take place from 5-7 July.
-Participants are invited to stay for two nights at one of the mature colleges and to take part in academic and social events.
+The free residential programme is in-person and will take place from 7-9 July 2026.
+Participants are invited to stay for two nights at a mature college and to take part in academic and social events.
 These activities may include:

 • Panel session with current students